Through sobs, did Alex Murdaugh say he killed his son?

 Prosecutors paused the video several times to give State Law Enforcement Division Senior Special Agent Jeff Croft a chance to emphasize some of Murdaugh’s comments.
 At one point, Murdaugh said his wife was home hours before the killings when he and his son returned from riding around the property.
 Later in the interview, Murdaugh could be heard saying “It’s just so bad,” before the unclear comment that Croft said sounded like Murdaugh was implying he had killed his son.

+In court, Murdaugh appeared to shake his head no when Croft said what he heard.

-After mentioning a small disagreement he had with his wife over visiting her family, Murdaugh broke into sobs during the 2021 interview.
+Murdaugh also broke into sobs on the 2021 recording after mentioning a small disagreement he had with his wife over visiting her family.

 “She was a wonderful girl and a wonderful wife.
 And she was a great mother,” Murdaugh said.